AbuQamar7379/Autonomize-AI/frontend/github-explorer/README.md

 ## FRONTEND

 This repository contains the frontend codebase for our application.
-The frontend is built using React.js and used Material UI components.
+The frontend is built using React.js, Redux-Toolkit for state management and Material UI components.

 ## Installation